-As we enter the new year and look ahead into the future, your organization may find itself considering investing in new or improved software systems.
+As you look ahead into the future, your organization may find itself considering investing in new or improved software systems.
 A conversation that may come up is about the cost of software development and how it can be somewhat startling.
 Many businesses tend to underestimate the time and financial resources required to build quality, functional software applications.
 In reality, more goes into software development than you might think.
 Software requires an in-depth understanding of business processes combined with a variety of skilled individuals working together.
 Here are a few of the components of a development project.

 The first step to every development project is business analysis.
 Developers need to understand your specific workflows before they can actually start developing.
 Every business is different – some businesses have similar workflows, but almost every circumstance has unique requests.
 The business analysis works as the blueprint for your software and involves a commitment from both yourself and your development team.
 Every dollar that is spent during the business analysis phase comes back to you during the actual development phase.